 *** Not Member of the EU or the EEA (third country)

 As a final note, it is worth adding that manufacturers are expected to keep an up-to-date version of the EU declaration of conformity available for the competent authorities for a period of at least 10 years after the last device covered by it has been placed on the market.
 That period is extended for 15 years for implantable devices.
 For this reason, it is essential to have a system in place to manage the various language versions too.

 Where can we find more detailed information?

-You can find more detailed information about the languages accepted in the 27 EU Member States, the three EEA EFTA Member States, Switzerland, Turkey, and the EU candidate countries of Serbia and Montenegro under the EU MDR/IVDR language requirement for the declaration of conformity in our EU MDR/IVDR Language Requirements (Declaration of Conformity) language list.
+You can find more detailed information about the languages accepted in the 27 EU Member States, the three EEA EFTA Member States, Switzerland, Turkey, and the EU candidate countries of Serbia and Montenegro under the EU MDR language requirement for the declaration of conformity in our EU MDR Language Requirements Table 2024.
+In addition, this regularly updated resource has dedicated sections for the MDR language requirements for the label and instructions for use (IFU), graphical user interface (GUI), implant card, and field safety notice (FSN).
 It includes, where applicable, extracts from the national legislations and official guidelines from competent authorities translated into English, as well as links to reference sources.
-It is available for purchase from our online store as a standalone document or in a bundle together with MDR/IVDR Language Requirements (Labelling and IFU).

 Please note that the information provided in this article is for guidance only and does not constitute professional regulatory advice.
 In the case of specific questions related to regulatory compliance, we recommend seeking assistance from a competent QA/RA specialist.